awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/edit-dataset-remove-images.md

 You can't delete images directly from a dataset\.
 Instead you must delete the existing dataset and create a new dataset without the images that you want to remove\.
 How you remove images depends how you imported images into the existing dataset \([manifest file](create-dataset-use-manifest.md), [Amazon S3 bucket](create-dataset-s3.md), or [local computer](create-dataset-computer-upload.md)\)\.

 You can also use the AWS SDK to remove images\.
-This is useful if you are creating an image segmentation model without an [image segmentation manifest file](manifest-file-segmentation.md) as you don't have to redraw the image masks with the Amazon Lookout for Vision console\.
+This is useful when creating an image segmentation model without an [image segmentation manifest file](manifest-file-segmentation.md), making it unnecessary to redraw the image masks with the Amazon Lookout for Vision console\.